Difficulty: Medium, Asked-in: Facebook, Microsoft, Amazon, Morgan Stanley, Walmart, Flipkart, Hike, Zoho

 return maxsumSoFar

-We are traversing each element using single loop and doing constant operation.
-Time complexity = O(n).
-Space complexity = O(1), we are using constant number of variables.
+We are traversing each element using a single loop and performing a constant operation.
+So time complexity = O(n).
+Since we are using a constant number of variables, space complexity = O(1).